Benjamin-Chong/Python-AI-Agent/backend/knowledge_base/functions.md

 #calling a function
 my_function()
 ```
-- in this example, the function will default to x = 5 if the user does not give a number as a parameter
+- In this example, the function will default to x = 5 if the user does not give a number as a parameter